GDPR and the Data Protection Act

 If you suspect an information breach has occurred, please email firstname.lastname@example.org.

 You have the right to ask if we hold personal information about you, what it is used for and to be provided with a copy.
-You also have the right to know whether we disclose your personal information to other persons or organisations and to ask for incorrect data to be corrected.
+You also have the right to know whether we disclose your personal information to other people or organisations and to ask for incorrect data to be corrected.

 There are some exceptions.
 For example, you will not be allowed to see personal information that contains details about someone else unless that person has given permission.